ibm-cloud-docs/BlockStorage/mounting_ubuntu20.md

      ```
     {: pre}

-    If you want to boot from the LUN, then the `multipath-tools-boot` package needs to be installed as well.
+    If you want to boot from the volume, then the `multipath-tools-boot` package needs to be installed as well.
     {: tip}

 ## Set up the multipath